 Building a Support Network

-Open communication with healthcare providers about genetic testing results and intervention options equips parents to navigate the emotional complexities surrounding autism.
-Building supportive networks and engaging with the autistic community promotes a positive, accepting approach.
+Open communication with healthcare providers about test results and support options helps parents handle the emotional side of autism.
+In addition, building supportive networks and connecting with the autistic community promotes a positive, accepting approach.

 How Haven Health and Wellness Supports Families

-Haven Health and Wellness offers neuro-affirming autism assessments and supportive resources tailored to individual and family needs.
-Our approach emphasizes empowerment, education, and strength-based support.
+Haven Health and Wellness offers neuro-affirming autism assessments and resources tailored to each family.
+Our approach focuses on empowerment, education, and strength-based support.

-While prenatal autism detection has limitations, our compassionate team assists families at every stage.
-We prepare them through evidence-based interventions and advocacy, promoting inclusive and accepting environments.
+While prenatal autism detection has limits, our compassionate team helps families at every stage.
+We use evidence-based methods and advocacy to promote inclusive, accepting environments.

 Contact Haven Health and Wellness